Beauty Sleep: Why It's Important & How to Get More

 There is a lot of advice out there on how to get a good night’s sleep.
-We’ve compiled a list of some of the top practices that most experts agree on:
+Waking up every night at three am is no good, so we’ve compiled a list of some of the top practices that most experts agree on:

 - Create the right environment – Make sure your bedroom is your sleeping sanctuary.
 Clean out any clutter, wash and make your bed, and (if needed) invest in new sheets, comforter and a supportive pillow.
 Make sure windows are covered so you can sleep in a dark space.
 Keep the temperature between 60 and 68 degrees Fahrenheit.